[…] For more Christmas destinations visit Quebec City at Christmas- The Ultimate Planning Guide […]

 This ferry goes across the St. Lawrence River from Quebec City to Levis.
 We took it on a whim a few years ago and found it to be amazing, not because Levis has that much going on, but because of the ice in the river.
 The boat pushes through the ice on the 15-minute trip across the St. Lawrence, and the sound of the ice shattering is unique.

 This narrow pedestrian road is cobblestone and lined with restaurants and shops on either side.
-It is one of the most picturesque parts of all of Quebec City at Christmas time.
-Most of the shops close early, but the restaurants stay open until much later.
+It is one of the most picturesque parts of Quebec City at Christmas.
+Most shops close early, but the restaurants stay open until much later.

-Santa also makes an appearance here as it nears Christmas day.
-After your kids have a secret chat with him (he speaks English) you can warm up by the fire and listen to the carolers nearby.
-(Check the schedule here before you head down for a visit)
+Santa also makes an appearance here as it nears Christmas Day.
+After your kids have a secret chat with him (he speaks English), you can warm up by the fire and listen to the carolers nearby.
+(Check the schedule posted throughout the Lower Town to determine when he will be there.)

 Place Royale